 What is galvanized gutters made of?
 The steel gutter has a thin coat of zinc on it.
 The extra layer of coating serves to add protection.
 Because of this, they can better resist water, and weather, as well as physical damage.
 You can paint over this material to meet style preferences, and to help increase protection against the elements.
 Thermal warping also is not an issue with galvanized steel, which makes it better in hot, or rapidly changing environments.

 Galvanized steel is among the most durable materials you can choose for your gutter system and is less likely to crack under the pressure of wind gusts, falling branches, or collected yard waste, such as leaves, twigs, and mud.
-To learn more about why install galvanized steel gutters, read here.

 When comparing stainless steel to galvanized steel, cleaning is much easier for galvanized than stainless.
 Chlorine-based bleaches can destroy the oxide layer on stainless steel, but not with galvanized.
 As far as installation, both types of steel are relatively easy to install, but galvanized steel weighs less and is easier to cut.